 Resolutions

-– Resolution 188 (Busan, 2014) of the Plenipotentiary Conference, on Combating counterfeit telecommunication/information and communication technology devices;
+– Resolution 188 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on Combating counterfeit telecommunication/information and communication technology devices;

-– Resolution 189 (Busan, 2014) of the Plenipotentiary Conference; on Assisting Member States to combat and deter mobile device theft;
+– Resolution 189 (Rev. Dubai , 2018) of the Plenipotentiary Conference, on Assisting Member States to combat and deter mobile device theft;

-– Resolution 79 (Dubai, 2014) of the WTDC, on the role of telecommunications/ICT in combating and dealing with counterfeit telecommunication/ICT;
+– Resolution 79 (Rev. Bueno’s Aires, 2017) of the WTDC, on the role of telecommunications/ICT in combating and dealing with counterfeit telecommunication/ICT;

-– Resolution 76, WTSA, 2012 (Dubai) on Studies related to conformance and interoperability testing, assistance to developing countries, and a possible future ITU Mark programme.
+– Resolution 76 (Rev. Hammamet, 2019) of the WTSA, on Studies related to conformance and interoperability testing, assistance to developing countries, and a possible future ITU Mark programme.

+– Resolution 96 (Rev. Hammamet, 2019) of the WTSA, on ITU Telecommunication Standardization Sector studies for combating counterfeit telecommunication/information and communication technology devices;

+– Resolution 97 (Rev. Hammamet, 2019) of the WTSA, on Combating mobile telecommunication device theft.

 Recommendations